AUJUS Submission Information

 There are two avenues for submitting your research for publication in the AUJUS: the Research Highlight or a Research Article.

 A "Research Highlight" serves as a publication option for students whose research is in progress or who wish to share research results with a broad, general audience.
 A "Highlight," 1-2 pages in length, is also a good option for students who plan to publish their complete research study in a professional or technical journal in their field.

 A "Research Article" is a longer contribution (see guidelines) of original work that embodies quality scholarship.
 Although it may not capture all the details of a full scholarly project, it serves as a publication option in their discipline.
 Like the "Research Highlight," it should be understandable to a broad audience of readers.

 Research Highlights and Articles

 - “Highlights” should be brief summaries (limit 500 words) that capture the author’s research objective, the methods used to achieve the objective, and the study’s importance.
 If the author has completed the research, the study’s conclusions or key findings can be summarized.
-“Highlights” should be written for a general but educated audience, not for an expert in the field in study. is needed.
+“Highlights” should be written for a general but educated audience, not for an expert in the field in study.